Broadcast television systems: Evolution

 For historical reasons, some countries use a different video system on UHF than they do on the VHF bands.
 In a few countries, most notably the United Kingdom, television broadcasting on VHF has been entirely shut down.
-Note that the British 405-line system A, unlike all the other systems, suppressed the upper sideband rather than the lower—befitting its status as the oldest operating television system to survive into the color era (although was never officially broadcast with color encoding).
+The British 405-line system A, unlike all the other systems, suppressed the upper sideband rather than the lower—befitting its status as the oldest operating television system to survive into the color era (although was never officially broadcast with color encoding).
 System A was tested with all three color standards, and production equipment was designed and ready to be built; System A might have survived, as NTSC-A, had the British government not decided to harmonize with the rest of Europe on a 625-line video system, implemented in Britain as PAL-I on UHF only.

 The French 819 line system E was a post-war effort to advance France's standing in television technology.
 Its 819 lines were almost high definition even by today's standards.
-Like the British system A, it was VHF only and remained black & white until its shutdown in 1984 in France and 1973 in Monaco.
+Like the British system A, it was VHF only and remained black & white until its shutdown in 1984 in France and 1985 in Monaco.
 It was tested with SECAM standard in the early stages, but later the decision was made to adopt color in 625-lines L system only.
 Thus, France adopted system L both on UHF and VHF networks and abandoned system E.

 Japan had the earliest working HDTV system (MUSE), with design efforts going back to 1979.
-The country began broadcasting wideband analog high-definition video signals in the late 1980s using an interlaced resolution of 1125 lines, supported by the Sony HDVS line of equipment.
+The country began broadcasting wideband analog high-definition video signals in the late 1980s using an interlaced resolution of 1,125 lines, supported by the Sony HDVS line of equipment.

 In many parts of the world, analog television broadcasting has been shut down completely, or in process of shutdown; see Digital television transition for a timeline of the analog shutdown.